Folegandros is a small, quiet Greek island that remains virtually unknown to tourists.

 There are quaint squares and tavernas, so visitors will not run out of things to do when they are not enjoying the beautiful beaches—which are practically empty!

-Some examples of the traditional dishes on the island are “matsáta,” which is handmade noodles with rooster or rabbit, and sourotó, a white goat cheese.
+Some examples of the traditional dishes on the island are “matsáta,” which is handmade noodles with chicken or rabbit, and sourotó, a white goat cheese.
 A popular drink on the island is “rakómelo,” which is warm raki with honey.

 Exploring the Church of the Panagia on Folegandros